ananyab1909/Stella-Bot/README.md

 5. Predicts __probable symptoms__ during your entire cycle
 6. Hilarious __jokes__ straight from Chuck Norris

+## Get Started
+1. To interact personally with the bot, type _@ballerionBot_ on your search bar
+2. To add the bot to a group, add _@ballerionBot_ and give admin access to the bot
+3. Type _/start_ to get started or _/help_ for further info

 ## About Me
 Hello, my name is Ananya Biswas.
 I am an Engineering Student at [Kalinga Institute of Industrial Technology](https://kiit.ac.in/).
 I enjoy making projects in my leisure time and this is one of them.
 Now that my this project is over, I am open-sourcing the project.
 Hope you like it!